wgtdkp/6502-emulator/readme.md

 # 6502-emulator
-a emulator of 6502 MCU, including a assembler
+a emulator of 6502 MCU, including an assembler